onzelf/FCDL/README.md

 ## Conclusion

-The FCDL framework represents a practical approach to the complex challenge of federated computing deployment.
+The FCDL framework represents a promising approach to the complex challenge of federated computing deployment.
 By separating intent from implementation, it creates a foundation for more maintainable, adaptable federated systems.

 Our MNIST POC demonstrates that this isn't just theoretical - we were able to move from concept to working implementation in a matter of hours.
 With further development in domain-specific templates and infrastructure integration, FCDL has the potential to significantly accelerate federated computing adoption across industries.